 When you are becoming a doula or other birth professional, what should you keep in mind when deciding on a doula business name?
 Here are 8 tips that may help you:

 - Your business name should clearly describe what you do.
-If you are a birth doula and you plan to offer other services in the future, think about whether you want "birth doula services" to be part of your business name.
+If you are a birth doula and you plan to offer other services in the future, think about whether you want "birth doula services" to be part of your name.
 Think long term.

 - Is your business name a reflection of who you are?
 Consider your birth philosophy and whether you want to reach out to a particular audience.
 Do you only want to work with teen moms or women with high-risk pregnancies?
 Make a list of words that describe your philosophy and the types of clients you want to work with.
 Include the name of your city.
 Create a list of adjectives that describe how your clients will feel when working with you.